april1989/origin-go-tools/_founds/sum.md

 #### Why exists pts > 1000?
 Those pointers are all interface related types: interface{}, *interface{}, []interface{}
 Check console-grpc-dist-detail.txt
-There are three reasons why those pointers are created:
+There are three reasons where those pointers are created:
 1. function parameter is of type interface{}, *interface{}, []interface{}, or will be used as such a function parameter e.g., (*fmt.pp).printArg, fmt.intFromArg
 2. reflect.ValueOf() and reflect.TypeOf()